Arduinoid/phptek/talks/advanced_php.md

 ## Data Visualization Pipline

 ### Extracting or Offloading work
-- like not hitting the database during the first page load
+- don't hit the database during the first page load
 - using a queue as a programming firewall

 ### what to Offloading
 - does the site not respond depending on completing an item?
-- can we process in bulk?
+- can it be processed in bulk?

 ### worker pipeline
 - one worker passe to the next